 There are also a range of stimulating and engaging activities which the children can access independently and a variety of opportunities for child-initiated play.
 In planning and guiding children’s activities we reflect on the different ways that children learn and reflect these in our practise.
 Staff in the EYFS make regular observations of the children’s learning to ensure their next steps are met.
 These are collected on Showbie.

 Children in EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.
 We ensure activities support the Characteristics of Effective Learning to ensure learning takes place.
 These are:

 We strive to ensure that our children’s progress across the EYFS curriculum is good from their varied starting points.
-We also strive for children to reach the Early Learning Gals at the end of Reception and to be at least in line with National Expectations.
+We also strive for children to reach the Early Learning Goals at the end of Reception and to be at least in line with National Expectations.

-Evidence in children’s learning journeys support all areas of the EYFS curriculum.
 The impact of our curriculum is measured by assessment procedures which allow us to measure outcomes against all schools nationally.
 We measure the percentage of pupils achieving age related expectations throughout the academic year, put supportive interventions in place if and when needed.
 Class teachers use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace.